Strong-AI-Lab/ChatLogic/README.md

 ## Use LoRA to finetune Llama-2 7B

-～～We have omitted this experimental process in the main text of the paper.
-It is saved here just to illustrate that this introductory tutorial still has certain practical significance, but it will not be used as a comparative experiment.～～
+~~We have omitted this experimental process in the main text of the paper.
+It is saved here just to illustrate that this introductory tutorial still has certain practical significance, but it will not be used as a comparative experiment.~~

 We use Stanford Alpaca paradigm to train the fine-tuned Llama2 model, you can see the specific operating specifications [here](https://github.com/tloen/alpaca-lora).